Bobby Pins 101 by watereverysunday

-HIDE AWAY - To hold style, hide flyaway and strand ends, bobby pins work hard underneath.
-Tuck in the hair ends, unwanted strands of hair with bobby pins.
+HIDE AWAY - To hold style, hide flyaway and strand ends, bobby pins work hard both inside out and underneath.
+Tuck in the hair ends or unwanted strands of hair with bobby pins.

 Perfect ponytail to hide the hair elastic - After tying the ponytail, grab a strand of tail hair and wrap around base and secure the end with a bobby pin.

-Faux bobs hairstyle - This side swept bobby pinned bobs hairstyle was created for one of Fendi runways without having actual bob haircuts.
-Tie the end of the medium to long hair and flip the ponytail underneath, then secure with bobby pins.
+Faux bobs hairstyle - This side swept and bobby pinned bobs hairstyle was created for one of Fendi runways without having actual bob haircuts.
+Tie the end of the medium to long hair and flip the ponytail underneath to create the bob volume, then secure with bobby pins.
 Genus!

 Image Source: faux bobs by watereverysunday

-Colored ones are not only cool on hairs but also as accessories.
-These were seen on runways and multiple colors or numbers can be used to your likings.
+Colored bobby pins are certainly pretty on hairs but also work as great styling accessories.
+Color bobby pinned hairs are seen on some runways and multiple pins in same color or in different color combo can be used to increase the color impact.
 Use on your hair; slide on collars, sleeves, pockets and so on.
 Accessorize.
-Looks great on little girls, too!
-Be creative.
+Looks great on little girls, too.
+Be creative!

 Image Source: Cacharel runway moodboard.typepad.com